RicardoGEsteves/RicardoGEsteves/README.md

 #### 🚀 How I Work

-> I'm dedicated to writing clean, efficient code and leveraging the latest technologies to create seamless solutions.
+> Dedicated to write clean, efficient code and leveraging the latest technologies to create seamless solutions.
 I value collaboration, open-source contributions, and continuous learning.

 ##